by John Ellis

 The Ever-Changing Self

-Being is relationship.
 God is the only first principle.
 Everything else exists in relation to Him.
-And regarding humans, our relationship (our ontic reality) is either one of growing blessing or growing wrath.
+And regarding humans, our relationship (our ontic reality) is either one of growing blessing from God or growing wrath from Him.
 For those of us who are being conformed to the image of the Son, our meanings and values are being continually reconstructed.
 For those who are continuing to grow in their rebellion, their meanings and values are being continually reconstructed, too.
 As Saussure made clear, “A community is necessary in order to establish values.
 Values have no other rationale than usage and general agreement.
 An individual, acting alone, is incapable of establishing value.”

 Truth, the Truth, is a product of a specific Community, specifically the product of the Author and Lord of that Community.
 Growing in Truth means that the (redeemed) self is appearing, in a sense.
 On the flip side, this means that the (unredeemed) self is disappearing, in a sense.
 Our self is continually in a change of stasis.
 By definition, this means that our meanings and values, in regards to language, are also in a constant change of stasis.
 At this point, conservative Christians should be tracking with me.
 But let’s add in the Fall’s effect.